wp-plugins/blogchat-chat-system/readme.txt

 = 1.0.7 =

 Added an option hide the eye in the 'whos connected list' and the chat room info in the bottom toolbar.
 Updated the image upload panel and added an image upload icon to the chatbox.

+= 1.0.8 =

+Updated the avatars panel.
+Created a html/blogchat.php page.
+Fixed a bug with the resizing of the send chat input.
+Fixed a bug with the display colors in the user list panel.

 == Upgrade Notice ==